How to Add a Grep Command to Search Your Helix Core Depot

 - Check the “Prompt user for arguments” option

 - Description: File pattern

 Now, when you right click a file in your workspace directory, there will be a new menu item named “p4 grep.”

 Clicking on it will bring up a prompt for the file pattern.

-After you input the string of interest, a new window will reveal the results of the p4 grep command.
+After you input the string of interest, a new window will reveal the results of the command.

 Using the p4 grep command is a great way to search for content in a Helix Core depot.
 If you don’t want to use command line utilities, there are many ways you can extend P4V using Custom Tools.
-This is one easy way to add functionality and have the power of the p4 grep command without leaving the comfort of P4V.
+This is an easy way to add functionality power without leaving the comfort of P4V.